|Front Office biographies

 Dayton Moore, Senior VP-Baseball Operations/General Manager

-Dayton Moore begins his 10th full season with the Kansas City Royals, being named Senior Vice President-Baseball Operations/General Manager on May 30, 2006.
+Dayton Moore is in his 11th full season with the Kansas City Royals, being named Senior Vice President-Baseball Operations/General Manager on May 30, 2006.
 He officially assumed his duties, becoming the sixth general manager in franchise history, on June 8, 2006.

 From day one, the goal Moore set out to accomplish was bringing a World Championship back to Kansas City, a dream that was brought to fruition in 2015.
 The Royals bested the New York Mets in five games to win the franchise's first World Series championship in 30 years.
-The club became just the fourth since 2000 to reach the Fall Classic in back-to-back seasons after coming up just short of a title in 2014.
+The club became just the fourth since 2000 to reach the Fall Classic in back-to-back seasons after falling to the San Francisco Giants in the 2014 World Series.

 Keeping homegrown talent has been key to the Royals' success as half of KC's 2015 postseason roster played at least one full season in the club's minor league system, while 11 of those players were either drafted by the Royals or signed as non-drafted free agents.
 Since joining the franchise in 2006, Moore and his staff have tirelessly worked to build a consistently strong farm system that was rated by Baseball America, MLB.com and ESPN.com as the best in baseball in 2011.
 The entire operation was honored in 2014 as the 'Organization of the Year' by Baseball America, marking just the second time the franchise has won since the publication debuted the award in 1982.

-Moore's tenure in Kansas City has been one of the most successful runs in franchise history as the Royals have boasted 12 Rawlings Gold Glove Awards, 20 All-Star Game selections, two Louisville Silver Sluggers and a Cy Young Award winner in his first 10 seasons.
-Over the past three seasons, the Royals have won more games (270) than any other American League club, while their .556 winning percentage is fourth-highest in the Majors in that span.
+Moore's tenure in Kansas City has been one of the most successful runs in franchise history as the Royals have boasted 12 Rawlings Gold Glove Awards, 24 All-Star Game selections, two Louisville Silver Sluggers and a Cy Young Award winner in his first 11 seasons.
+Over the past three seasons, the Royals have won the third-most games (265) in the American League, while their .545 winning percentage is tied for sixth-highest in the Majors in that span.

 Moore, a native of Wichita, Kan., brought an impressive resume to the Royals in 2006.
 He had previously worked for the Atlanta Braves organization since 1994, most recently serving as Assistant General Manager/Baseball Operations since August, 2005.